openwrt-zipit/homepage/index.markdown

 Please send me Pull Requests or patches via github so changes can be incorporated.

-## Thanks To
+## Credits

+Worked on by many [#zipit](http://webchat.freenode.net/?channels=zipit) folks - projectgus, anarsoul, mozzwald, deeice & slug_, and many others.

-Big thanks to the OpenWRT developers, anarsoul for all his kernel & OpenWRT work, the #zipit crew, & mozzwald for early testing.
+Big thanks to the OpenWRT developers for the original distribution.

 ## I Found A Bug